MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/plan-work-folders.md

  For information on Work Folders server scaling and performance, see [Performance Considerations for Work Folders Deployments](http://blogs.technet.com/b/filecab/archive/2013/11/01/performance-considerations-for-large-scale-work-folders-deployments.aspx).

 > [!NOTE]
 >  When using multiple sync servers, we recommend setting up automatic server discovery for users.
 This process relies upon the configuration of an attribute on each user account in AD DS.
-The attribute is named **msDS-SyncServerURL** and becomes available on user accounts after a [!INCLUDE[winblue_server_2](../Token/winblue_server_2_md.md)] domain controller is added to the domain or the Active Directory schema updates are applied.
+The attribute is named **msDS-SyncServerURL** and becomes available on user accounts after a Windows Server 2012 R2 domain controller is added to the domain or the Active Directory schema updates are applied.
 This attribute should be set for each user to ensure that users connect to the appropriate sync server.
 By using automatic server discovery, organizations can publish Work Folders behind a “friendly” URL such as *https://workfolders.contoso.com*, regardless of the number of sync servers in operation.

 ### Number of Sync Shares
  Individual sync servers can maintain multiple sync shares.
 This can be useful for the following reasons: